Currency: Early currency

-Originally, currency was a form of receipt, representing grain stored in temple granaries in Sumer in ancient Mesopotamia and in Ancient Egypt.
+Originally, currency functioned as a form of receipt, representing grain stored in temple granaries in Sumer in ancient Mesopotamia and in Ancient Egypt.
 In this first stage of currency, metals were used as symbols to represent value stored in the form of commodities.
 This formed the basis of trade in the Fertile Crescent for over 1500 years.
 However, the collapse of the Near Eastern trading system pointed to a flaw: in an era where there was no place that was safe to store value, the value of a circulating medium could only be as sound as the forces that defended that store.
 A trade could only reach as far as the credibility of that military.
 By the late Bronze Age, however, a series of treaties had established safe passage for merchants around the Eastern Mediterranean, spreading from Minoan Crete and Mycenae in the northwest to Elam and Bahrain in the southeast.
 It is not known what was used as a currency for these exchanges, but it is thought that oxhide-shaped ingots of copper, produced in Cyprus, may have functioned as a currency.

 It is thought that the increase in piracy and raiding associated with the Bronze Age collapse, possibly produced by the Peoples of the Sea, brought the trading system of oxhide ingots to an end.
 It was only the recovery of Phoenician trade in the 10th and 9th centuries BC that led to a return to prosperity, and the appearance of real coinage, possibly first in Anatolia with Croesus of Lydia and subsequently with the Greeks and Persians.
 In Africa, many forms of value store have been used, including beads, ingots, ivory, various forms of weapons, livestock, the manilla currency, shell money, and ochre and other earth oxides.
 The manilla rings of West Africa were one of the currencies used from the 15th century onwards to sell slaves.
 African currency is still notable for its variety, and in many places, various forms of barter still apply.

 Coinage

+Egyptian gold stater of Nectanebo II: reverse with hieroglyphs nfr-nb, minted in Egypt around 360 BCE.

 The prevalence of metal coins possibly led to the metal itself being the store of value: first copper, then both silver and gold, and at one point also bronze.
 Today other non-precious metals are used for coins.
-Metals were mined, weighed, and stamped into coins.
+Metals were mined, weighed, and stamped to produce coins.
 This was to assure the individual accepting the coin that they were getting a certain known weight of precious metal.
 Coins could be counterfeited, but the existence of standard coins also created a new unit of account, which helped lead to banking.
 Archimedes' principle provided the next link: coins could now be easily tested for their fine weight of the metal, and thus the value of a coin could be determined, even if it had been shaved, debased or otherwise tampered with (see Numismatics).